two ladies chatting with laptop and papers

 Top 10 tips for attending a Code of Practice 9 or Contractual Disclosure Facility meeting

-Sean Wakeman, Partner, Head of Tax Resolutions
+Sean Wakeman, Partner, Tax Resolutions

 Here are some of our top suggestions to prepare you for a CDF meeting: